prataprc/prataprc.github.io/_posts/2013-06-24-javascript.md

 <script src="https://gist.github.com/prataprc/d8f1b6607c854fcfa7b651f648f75ffb.js?file=ops_assign.js"></script>

-normally assignments are statement in many languages.
+Normally assignments are statement in many languages.
 In Javascript an assignment is treated like an expression, and based on the scope of the expression, the context where the side effects are created varies.
 It is explained in a separate section below.